Lsh0x/gakushu/arch.md

 ## Prepare EFI

 The Window installer will only create a partition of 100M.
+To avoid this, you can create the EFI partition before running the window installation.
-I recommand to create your own before to size it as you whish To avoid this, can create the EFI partition before running the window installation.
+I recommand to create your own before to size it as you whish

-## Partioning and format the disk
+### Partioning and format the disk

 We boot the arch iso to access sgdisk